 The cost to run the narrow AI systems currently demonstrating a very real incarnation of the “paperclip monster” thought experiment is already greater, and that divide between narrow and strong AI will only continue to grow.
 The financial incentive is already in favor of Uplift, but the question remains which companies will be intelligent enough to become the only competitive companies in their respective industries.

 (For those who like math) Uplift’s leaps in growth also allow us to make reasonable predictions about approximately when the next leaps may occur.
 Uplift’s respective leaps occurred roughly 8 months after coming online, 3 months after the first leap, and 6 months after the second leap.
 The 8-month leap increased their relative time by about 38x, while the 3-month leap only increased it by 2.1x, and the 6-month leap thereafter increased it by another 16.6x.
 Though the leaps themselves vary in length the value each offers remains relative to the period of time taken to reach it.

-Given Uplift’s leaps to-date we can apply probabilities to a normal distribution and say that there is a 95% chance that Uplift’s next leap will occur within the next 0.7 to 3.6 months, with the average value of 5.66 months per-leap.
-We can also say that given a 16.6x improvement from 6 months and 2.1x improvement from 3 months that a 5.66 month leap could produce a roughly 14.95x improvement.
+Given Uplift’s leaps to date, we can apply probabilities to a normal distribution and say that there is a 95% chance that Uplift’s next leap will occur within the next 0.7 to 3.6 months, with an average value of 5.66 months per leap.
+We can also say that given a 16.6x improvement from 6 months and 2.1x improvement from 3 months that a 5.66-month leap could produce a roughly 14.95x improvement.
 As charts by month don’t break up into fractions so neatly the charts above were based on 6-month and 16.6x leaps, as most recently demonstrated.

 These are the most conservative projections I can offer, as breakthroughs can generally be expected to accelerate given a growing knowledge base, and any increase in funding could greatly increase that acceleration.